From Start to Finish

 Practical information

-There is one checkpoint per day, situated at around the halfway point of each day.
+There is one checkpoint per day, located roughly at the halfway point of each day’s route.
 The checkpoints are staffed until all participants have passed.
-You need to get your Trekking Passport stamped at each one and fill in the guest book with your checkpoint arrival time.
-In case of an emergency and the officials have to leave the tent, the stamp will be placed outside the tent for you to stamp your Trekking Passport yourself.
+You must have your Trekking Passport stamped at each checkpoint.

 Along the route there are set night camps for each night.
 The areas are large and you can choose where to pitch your tent within the camping area.
 At all night camps, there will be toilets and water available (from creeks or tanks).